Streamotion/vizard/README.md

 You can configure Vizard by writing a `vizard.json`, `.vizardrc`, `.vizard.js` or `vizard.js` file in your project's root.
 Valid configuration options are as follows:

-* `chromeExecutablePath`: Optional path to your Chrome executable, defaults to the output of `which google-chrome-beta`.
+* `chromeExecutablePath`: Optional path to your Chrome executable, defaults to the output of `which google-chrome-stable`.
 * `concurrentLimit`: Optional number of puppeteer browsers to run in parallel.
 Defaults to 1.
 * `defaultViewportWidth`: Optional default viewport width in pixels, defaults to `1024`.
 * `defaultViewportHeight`: Optional default viewport height in pixels, defaults to `1080`.